Definition

 The difference between EHR and EMR

 EMR stands for electronic medical record.
-These days, EHR and EMR are used interchangeably and are essentially the same thing.
+These days, the terms EHR and EMR are used interchangeably and are essentially the same thing.
 However, government entities such as ONC use the term EHR exclusively.

 EHRs vs. paper records: Pros and cons

-While many agree that, overall, EHRs offer more benefits than paper health records, EHRs are not without their flaws.
-Below are some of major differences between paper and electronic records:
+While many agree that, overall, EHRs offer more benefits than paper health records, EHRs aren't without their flaws.
+The following are some major differences between paper and electronic records:

-• Environment: Going digital with patient records saves a lot of paper because a patient's medical record is usually made up of hundreds, and sometimes even thousands, of pages.
+• Environment.
+Going digital with patient records saves paper because a patient's medical record is usually made up of hundreds, and sometimes even thousands, of pages.

-• Cost: Large healthcare organizations may have to pay $1 billion or more to purchase and install EHR systems, and it may take months to implement the technology.
-There are also associated long-term digital storage costs with EHRs.
-Paper records require more human administrative maintenance in terms of storing the files and arranging for access to them, and there are physical space costs involved.
-Any healthcare organization will need a significant cost analysis to examine what is spent vs. saved with EHR systems.
-Meanwhile, the U.S. government heavily subsidized the initial push to EHRs in the United States by offering hospitals financial incentives to install this technology.
+• Cost.
+Large healthcare organizations can pay $1 billion or more to purchase and install EHR systems, and it could take months to implement the technology.
+There are also long-term digital storage costs associated with EHRs.
+Paper records require more human administrative maintenance in terms of storing the files and arranging access to them, and physical space costs are involved.
+Any healthcare organization needs a significant cost analysis to examine what is spent versus what is saved with EHR systems.
+Meanwhile, the U.S. government heavily subsidized the initial push to EHRs in the U.S. by offering hospitals financial incentives to install this technology.

-• Access: The process of sharing paper records can be more arduous than sharing digital patient information; it includes finding the paper record -- possibly, in a large warehouse -- and then either mailing, faxing or scanning copies.
-In theory, sharing EHRs should be easier, but the reality is that practices by organizations and vendors may lead to EHR information blocking.
+• Access.
+The process of sharing paper records can be more arduous than sharing digital patient information; it includes finding the paper record -- possibly, in a large warehouse -- and then either mailing, faxing or scanning copies.
+In theory, sharing EHRs should be easier, but the reality is that practices by organizations and vendors could lead to EHR information blocking.

-• Readability and accuracy: With paper records, physicians' penmanship may be difficult to read, which could lead to inaccuracies.
-Furthermore, with paper records, often there is not enough room for a physician to write everything down legibly.
-With EHRs, there is basically an unlimited amount of space, and typing and natural language processing eliminate many concerns about illegibility.
+• Readability and accuracy.
+With paper records, physicians' penmanship might be difficult to read, which could lead to inaccuracies.
+Furthermore, with paper records, often there isn't enough room for a physician to write everything down legibly.
+With EHRs, there's basically an unlimited amount of space, and typing and natural language processing can eliminate concerns about illegibility.

 Common features of EHRs